Absolute Torch and Twang

 Absolute Torch and Twang is the third album by k.d. lang and the Reclines, released in 1989.

 Critical reception

 Fred Dellar of Hi-Fi News & Record Review gave the best rating to the album and said that "Canuck has fashioned yet another album that crosses borderlines and blends various aspects of country music with the sounds stemming from a late night, 40's jukebox".

 Track listing

+All tracks written by k.d. lang and Ben Mink, except where noted.